Roshith93/100-days-of-code/r1-log.md

 ### DAY74- NOV 21nd 2018

 **Today's Progress**  Got the code review from the udacity team early morning. fixed all the bugs which were mentioned. will be submitting soon. #100DaysOfCode

+### DAY75- NOV 22nd 2018

+**Today's Progress**  I thought I could submit the project(My Reads) by today.
+But, getting stuck with some errors while trying to pass the state/props to another component.